Rony-dot/Diary-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+## edit the app.component.html
+## install bootstrap librarry
+### ng add @ng-bootstrap/ng-bootstrap --project notepad-ang-proj
+## add a component
+### ng g c components/header
+### copy bootstrap navbar in header.component.html
+### change the href to routerLink
+### copy the header component selector from header.component.ts
+for example : selector: 'app-header'; so copy the app-header
+### now paste this selector name as a tag into the app.component.html
+for example : <app-header></app-header>
+## add two components to navigate through routerLink
+### ng g c components/home
+### ng g c components/new-note
+### add the corresponding routing path and component in the app-routing.modules.ts inside Routes array
+for example :
+{path:'home', component: HomeComponent},
+{path:'new-note', component:NewNoteComponent}
+### now add <router-outlet> </router-outlet> tag to the app.component.html, this router outlet section will be changed according to the routerLink we click

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.